-For those who are embarking on journeys, make sure you follow all of these tips from Roger Gracie black belt and traveling connoisseur, Oliver Geddes.
+For those who are embarking on journeys, make sure you follow all of these tips from Oliver Geddes, a black belt under Roger Gracie and traveling connoisseur.

 Whether you are competing, visiting many academies or just managing a get-away from the family to train once during your vacation, you can learn from these tips and perhaps they will inspire you to plan a thorough training tour of your own:

 Packing.
 You don’t need to bring as many clothes as you think you do.
 Since you’re going to be washing gis everywhere you go, don’t pack heavy.
 Your back will thank you for it.

 Gis.
 Try to limit it to two, if possible.
 I would recommend one regular one and an ultralight secondarily.
 These are great because they dry overnight even in moderate climates.

 Towels.
 See above.
 Microfibre ultra light towels.
 Great things.
 Get one.